aragon/aragon-wiki/docs/documentation/glossary.md

 **Website:** [https://aragon.org/network](https://aragon.org/network)

-## **Aragon Foundation**
+## **Aragon Association**
-The Aragon Foundation is a non-profit entity that safeguards the values of the project by allocating the resources from the token sale towards funding activities and teams that move them forward.
+The Aragon Association is a non-profit entity that safeguards the values of the project by allocating the resources from the token sale towards funding activities and teams that move them forward.

 **Website:** [https://aragon.org/foundation](https://aragon.org/foundation)